rugvedpatil0803/intercity-express-mysql/README.md

 # IntercityExpress PART II

-_Show all trains information travelling between Goa Mumbai and Ajmer-Lonavala where at least half the coaches are due for maintenance on or before 30 November this year._
+_1. Show all trains information travelling between Goa Mumbai and Ajmer-Lonavala where at least half the coaches are due for maintenance on or before 30 November this year._

 **select * from train where tid IN (select tid from goes_through where mt_id IN (select mt_id from maintenance where date <= '2023-11-30')) and tid IN (select tid from goes_through where date <= '2023-11-30') and tid IN (select tid from goes_through where date >= '2023-11-01');**

-_List all the routes in descending order of seats sold, including route information and distribution of seats sold (Children, Adult, Senior Citizen) in the month of October this year._
+_2. List all the routes in descending order of seats sold, including route information and distribution of seats sold (Children, Adult, Senior Citizen) in the month of October this year._

 **SELECT route.*,
        COUNT(CASE WHEN p_age BETWEEN 0 AND 12 THEN 1 END) AS Children,